All Episodes

 Yeah, yeah.

-They uh Ted Cruz is over yesterday.
+Ted Cruz was over yesterday.

-That he's he's a Harvard lawyer, right?
+He's a Harvard lawyer, right?

-So he went over the bird rules, so there's no issue there, and the major piece he mentioned is what I've been saying for a month with you on your show with your doctor friends, is we've got to reduce price.
+And the major piece he mentioned is what I've been saying for a month with you on your show with your doctor friends, is we've got to reduce price.

 I mean, it's just common sense, right?

-So Trump is the consumer.
+So Trump is the constant.

 That's it.

-But you also have um Jamie Dupree, he he's our guy in Washington, and uh he's but he's writing me furiously here, and he said there's more moderate GOPs on the list that are against it.
+But you also have Jamie Dupree, he's our guy in Washington, and he's writing me furiously here.

-What is your count of freedom caucus members against the bill?
+What is your count of Freedom Caucus members against the bill?

-No, that's right.
+No, that's what I mean.

 People like that.

-They're out in the press.
+They're out in the press, right?

-So, all right, so I guess the bottom line is do you know when you will talk to the president next?
+So, all right, so I guess the bottom line is: do you know when you will talk to the president next?

 Maybe if Cruz can come in, because there's nobody better to explain the law, right?

-I mean, he's Harvard trained top in those classes.
+I mean, he's Harvard-trained top in those classes.

-So what would you how can people like me that want to hold government accountable and get these changes in, can they call the switchboard?
+And then you've got an attractive product with the channel, how can people like me that want to hold government accountable and get these changes in?

-Is that help?
+Does that help?

 Do people respond to that there or no?

-Yeah, oh yeah.
+Yeah, oh, yeah.

-Call into our office and say, hey, can you guarantee me that my price is going down uh next year with your plan?
+Call into our office and say, hey, can you guarantee me that my price is going down next year with your plan?

 That's it, right?